 Are you looking for a secure and sturdy phone mount that will enable you to use your phone for navigation during your bicycle tours?
 After over six years of cycling adventures with Quad Lock, this little phone mount is one of the most reliable cycling accessories I’ve ever had.
 I’ve written this review to help you decide if Quad Lock is the right companion for your bicycle tours.

-Disclaimer: This is not a sponsored article.
-I strive to make my reviews as honest and unbiased as possible.
-If you purchase a Quad Lock phone mount through my referral link, I’ll receive a 5 % commission on your purchase.
+Disclaimer: This is not a sponsored article but a genuine review based on my experience.
+However, I’ll receive a small commission if you purchase a Quad Lock phone mount through my referral link.
 It will help me further develop this blog and share tips and inspiration about bicycle touring.

 I am terrible at navigating and remembering directions.
 When I first started cycling, I had to stop every few minutes to get my phone out of my pocket and check the map.
 Deeply frustrating and quite dangerous.